chad-autry/ring-modeling/README.md

 5. Import the processed SVG into FreeCAD
     1. Open the Part Workbench
     2. Measure --> Measure Linear --> From tip to tip of your artwork
+    3. Decide how many milimeters thick your ring should be.
+A commercial size 5.5 measured 2.16 and a size 8.5 measured 2.3)
+    4. Figure out the outer circumference of your ring in mm 2pi*(chart radius + ringThickness) = outerCircumference
+    4.
+        1.